idboussadel/Notes-API/README.md

 * language : NodeJs(Express)
 * database : MongoDB(Mongoose)

-## Endpoints :
+## Endpoints : URL( " /api/v1" ) :
-- For the Notes : URL( " /api/v1/notes " ) :
+### For the Notes :
 * Get a list of all notes :
 -- URL: /notes
 -- Method: GET

+* Create a Note :
+-- URL: /notes
+-- Method: POST

+* Get a specific note by ID :
+-- URL: /notes/:id
+-- Method: GET

+* Update the title of a note :
+-- URL: /notes/:id/title
+-- Method: PATCH

+* Update the content of a note :
+-- URL: /notes/:id/content
+-- Method: PATCH

+* Delete a specific note by ID :
+-- URL: /notes/:id
+-- Method: DELETE

+*  Filter notes by a single ta :
+-- URL: /notes/filter-by-tag
+-- Method: GET

+### For the Tags : URL( " /api/v1/tags " ) :
+* Get a list of all notes :
+-- URL: /notes
+-- Method: GET

+* Create a Note :
+-- URL: /notes
+-- Method: POST

+* Get a specific note by ID :
+-- URL: /notes/:id
+-- Method: GET

+* Update the title of a note :
+-- URL: /notes/:id/title
--- Response:
+-- Method: PATCH
-      Status: 200 OK
-      Body: An array of notes.

 ## Error Handling :